Maturity

 The Bottom Line

-Maturity is the defining timeline of a debt instrument.
-It tells an investor exactly when their capital will be returned and dictates the risk profile of the investment.
-Generally, longer maturity equals higher risk and higher reward.
-Understanding maturity is essential for constructing a fixed-income portfolio that balances the need for yield with the need for liquidity and capital preservation.
+Maturity is the definitive and unchangeable timeline of any standard debt instrument.
+It tells an investor exactly when their original capital will be returned and dictates the fundamental risk profile of the entire investment.
+Generally, a longer maturity equals higher risk but also the potential for higher rewards.
+Understanding the nuances of maturity is essential for constructing a robust fixed-income portfolio that balances the need for annual yield with the critical need for liquidity and capital preservation.
+By respecting the maturity date, investors can align their financial goals with the specific duration of their assets, ensuring that their money is available exactly when they need it most in life.

 More in Bond Analysis